vjames19/Ideas/README.md

 Ideas
 =====

 Storing incoming ideas!
+Most of them are skill builders, but one never knows.

 ##Web app
-1. Rest API Console
+1. Rest API Console - Console for testing different web API
 2. Social Mashup - a clash between FB and twitter

 ## API
-1. Java bitly client
+1. Java bitly client - wrapper for the bitly api

 ## Plug in
 1. Eclipse JUnit test suite generation